HaxeFoundation/HaxeManual/content/03-type-system.md

 <!--label:type-system-generic-->
 ### Generic

 Usually, the Haxe Compiler generates only a single class or function even if it has type parameters.
-This results in a natural abstraction where the code generator for the target language has to assume that a type parameter could be of any type.
-The generated code then might have to perform some type checks which can be detrimental to performance.
+This results in a natural abstraction where the code generator for the target language must assume that a type parameter could be of any type.
+The generated code might then have to perform type checks which can be detrimental for performance.

-A class or function can be made **generic** by attributing it with the `:generic` [metadata](lf-metadata).
-This causes the compiler to emit a distinct class/function per type parameter combination with mangled names.
-A specification like this can yield a boost in performance-critical code portions on [static targets](define-static-target) at the cost of a larger output size:
+A class or function can be made **generic** by attributing it with the `@:generic` [metadata](lf-metadata).
+This causes the compiler to emit a distinct class or function per type parameter combination with mangled names.
+A specification like this can yield a boost in sections of performance-critical code on [static targets](define-static-target) at the cost of a larger output size:

 [code asset](assets/GenericClass.hx)

-It seems unusual to see the explicit type `MyValue<String>` here as we usually let [type inference](type-system-type-inference) deal with this.
-Nonetheless, it is indeed required in this case.
-The compiler has to know the exact type of a generic class upon construction.
+It may seem unusual to see the explicit type `MyValue<String>` here as [type inference](type-system-type-inference) often handles similar situations.
+Nonetheless, it is required in this case as the compiler must know the exact type of a generic class upon construction.
 The JavaScript output shows the result:

 ```js
 (function () { "use strict";